rstudio/tinytex-releases/README.md

 ## Releases

-The binary packages of TinyTeX are published (monthly) to the Github Releases of this repository: https://github.com/yihui/tinytex-releases/releases Each release contains three versions of TinyTeX:
+The binary packages of TinyTeX are published (monthly) to the Github Releases of this repository: https://github.com/yihui/tinytex-releases/releases Each release contains three variations:

 - `TinyTeX-0.*` contains the `infraonly` scheme of TeX Live, without any LaTeX packages.
+If you install this variation, you may install any other packages via `tlmgr` (which is a utility included in this variation), e.g., `tlmgr install latex-bin framed`.

 - `TinyTeX-1.*` contains [about 90 LaTeX packages](https://github.com/yihui/tinytex/blob/master/tools/pkgs-custom.txt) enough to compile common R Markdown documents (which was the original motivation of the TinyTeX project).